-Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games, a televised competition in which two teenagers from each of the twelve Districts of Panem are chosen at random to fight to the death.
+Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games: a televised competition in which two teenagers from each of the twelve Districts of Panem are chosen at random to fight to the death.

 Four magicians each answer a mysterious summons to an obscure address with secrets inside.
-A year later, they are the Four Horsemen, big time stage illusionists who climax their sold out Las Vegas show with a bank apparently robbed for real.
-This puts agents Dylan Rhodes of the FBI and Alma Dray of Interpol on the case to find out how they did it.
-However, this mystery proves difficult to solve even with the insights of the professional illusion exposer, Thaddeus Bradley.
-What follows is a bizarre investigation where nothing is what it seems with illusions, dark secrets and hidden agendas galore as all involved are reminded of a great truth in this puzzle: the closer you look, the less you see.Written by
+A year later, they are the Four Horsemen, big time stage illusionists who climax their sold-out Las Vegas show with a bank apparently robbed for real.
+This puts F.B.I.
+Agents Dylan Rhodes and Interpol Agent Alma Dray on the case to find out how they did it.
+However, this mystery proves to be difficult to solve, even with the insights of professional illusion exposer Thaddeus Bradley.
+What follows is a bizarre investigation where nothing is what it seems to be, with illusions, dark secrets, and hidden agendas galore as all involved are reminded of a great truth in this puzzle: the closer you look, the less you see.Written by

 Kenneth Chisholm (email@example.com)

 10 of 13 people found this review helpful.

 Was this review helpful to you?